Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

-We next show that if $K, H$ are non-conjugate subgroups of $G$, then $\frakm_K \not\in U(H)$.
+We next show that if $K, H$ are non-conjugate subgroups of $G$, then $\catM(K) \not\in U(H)$.
 This takes a bit more work.
-It follows from the previous proposition that if there exists a Borel-Smith function $f$ for which $f(K) \neq f(H)$, then $\frakm_K \not\in U(H)$.
+If there exists a Borel-Smith function $f$ for which $f(K) \neq f(H)$, then by \Cref{prop:closedptsinopen}, $\catM(K) \not\in U(H)$.
 However, this may not necessarily occur!
+We take a brief detour to explore this.

 \begin{definition} Let $K, H$ be a pair of non-conjugate subgroups of $G$.
 Say $K$ and $H$ are \textit{indistinguishable} if for all Borel-Smith functions $f$, $f(K) = f(H)$.
 If no such indistinguishable pairs exist in $G$, say \textit{non-conjugacy is detected in $G$.} \end{definition}